fbpx

 Deerfield Fair

-Highlights: Livestock pulls, demolition derby, sheep shearing, live entertainment
+Highlights: Livestock pulls and live entertainment

 • Save